sk-io/logictoy/README.md

 # logic-toy
-Logic toy that only uses NAND gates
+Logic toy that only uses NAND gates.

 Imports circuit.png and lets you play with switches.
-Very messy code.

-Press R to reload

 | Color | Meaning |
 | ------------- | ------------- |